 In Eph.
 3:14-15 we read: “For this reason I kneel before the Father, from whom every family in heaven and on earth derives its name.
 So his Fatherhood is lifted from the earth to the families in heaven. where eternity exists.

 However, Adoptionism-plus could say that his Fatherhood began when he made the families in heaven, a moment in time, not in eternity past.
 In reply, the verses about Jesus being the Son before creation clarifies that he really was the Son in eternity past.
+A son needs a father.
+The heavenly Father was the Father to the Heavenly Son.

 Further, Adoptionism-plus could again claim that since the NT authors didn’t know about these titles / attributes until Jesus was born, they proleptically (“forward-fitted”) applied the title / attribute “Son” and “Father” to their later writings after they found out about it, either by personal revelation or the birth and life of Christ.
 So the Father was not eternally the Father (but see the next two points for a reply).